A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

-Matter can exist in different phases or states, such as solid, liquid, and gas.
-The phase transitions between these states involve changes in the arrangement and motion of molecules.
+Matter can exist in different phases or states, such as solid, liquid, gas, and plasma.
+The phase transitions between these states involve changes in the arrangement and motion of molecules and atoms.

 Key Points

-• The three main phases of matter are solid, liquid, and gas.
+• The four main phases of matter are solid, liquid, gas, and plasma.

-• Solids have a definite shape and volume, liquids have a definite volume but not a definite shape, and gases have neither a definite shape nor volume.
+• Solids have a definite shape and volume.
+Liquids have a definite volume but not a definite shape.
+Gases have neither a definite shape nor volume.
+Plasma is a highly energized state where electrons are stripped from atoms.

-• The particles in solids are tightly packed and vibrate in place, the particles in liquids are more loosely packed and can move around each other, and the particles in gases are far apart and move freely.
+• The particles in solids are tightly packed and vibrate in place.
+The particles in liquids are more loosely packed and can move around each other.
+The particles in gases are far apart and move freely.
+In plasma, the particles are ionized and highly energetic.

-• Phase transitions occur when matter changes from one phase to another, and these transitions can be caused by changes in temperature, pressure, or both.
+• Phase transitions occur when matter changes from one phase to another.
+These transitions can be caused by changes in temperature, pressure, or both.

 • The critical point is the temperature and pressure at which the liquid and gas phases become indistinguishable, and the substance is said to be supercritical.